reach-sh/reach-lang/docs/src/tut/wfs/index.md

 It also introduces `@reach-sh/stdlib/ask.mjs`, a minimal Reach Node.js package for command-line input.

 Interaction is often necessary between the DApp and the participants.
-`{!rsh} ask` is a convenient way to allow interaction in a variety of different ways, each with a specific use.
+`{!js} ask` is a convenient way to allow interaction in a variety of different ways, each with a specific use.
-`{!rsh} ask.yesno` is used to ask a question where the answer is either yes or no, and accepts a single letter response (`y` for yes and `n` for no).
+`{!js} ask.yesno` is used to ask a question where the answer is either yes or no, and accepts a single letter response (`y` for yes and `n` for no).
-`{!rsh} ask.ask` is valuable for queries where the expected response is a string, such as "What is your name?".
+`{!js} ask.ask` is valuable for queries where the expected response is a string, such as "What is your name?".
-`{!rsh} ask.done` is used when there are no more questions.
+`{!js} ask.done` is used when there are no more questions.

 1. In `index.mjs`, add `ask` to the imports from the Reach standard library:

     ``` js
     load: /examples/wisdom-9-interaction/index.mjs
-    md5: fd42a0ea2902ec1be81027e6b2b9dcd1
+    md5: c07daef24eed633d510f2469b8dbe1ba
-    range: 1 - 2
+    range: 1 - 3
     ```

 1. In `index.mjs`, find the `buyerInteract` code:

     ``` js
     load: /examples/wisdom-8-pricing/index.mjs
-    md5: d0fa66157c30a44f0128ce2af5b26181
+    md5: 8669f708a34c09e769615516ed89d727
     range: 38-40
     ```